The Excel ASIN Function

 =DEGREES( radians )

 Excel Asin Function Examples

-In column A of the following spreadsheet, the Excel Asin Function is used to calculate the arcsine of four different values.
+The following spreadsheet shows the Excel Asin Function, used to calculate the arcsine of four different values.

 |1||=ASIN( -1 )|